Test ID: MSP3 Multiple Sclerosis (MS) Profile, Serum and Spinal Fluid

 Interpretation

-When result is 0.1000 mg/dL or more, the kappa free light chain concentration measured in cerebrospinal fluid (CSF) is at or greater than the threshold associated with demyelinating disease.
-This is a positive result.
-These findings, however, are not specific for multiple sclerosis (MS) because CSF-specific immunoglobulin synthesis may also be detected in patients with other neurologic diseases (infectious, inflammatory, cerebrovascular, autoimmune, and paraneoplastic).
+When result is between 0.0600 and 0.0999 mg/dL, this is a borderline result.
+These findings are not specific for multiple sclerosis (MS) because CSF-specific immunoglobulin synthesis may also be detected in patients with other neurologic diseases (infectious, inflammatory, cerebrovascular, autoimmune, and paraneoplastic).
 Clinical correlation is recommended.
 Automatic reflexing to oligoclonal bands will occur.

-When result is less than 0.0600 mg/dL, the kappa free light chain concentration measured in CSF is lower than the threshold associated with demyelinating disease.
-This is a negative result.
-Testing for oligoclonal banding is not performed.
+When result is 0.1000 mg/dL or more, the kappa free light chain concentration measured in CSF is at or greater than the threshold associated with demyelinating disease.
+This is a positive result.
+These findings, however, are not specific for MS because CSF-specific immunoglobulin synthesis may also be detected in patients with other neurologic diseases (infectious, inflammatory, cerebrovascular, autoimmune, and paraneoplastic).
 Clinical correlation is recommended.
+Automatic reflexing to oligoclonal bands will occur.

 When the oligoclonal band assay detects 2 or more unique IgG bands in the CSF, the result is positive.